ndiing/material/docs/top-app-bar.md

 # MDTopAppBarComponent

-The `MDTopAppBarComponent` interface represents a `<md-top-app-bar>` element in the DOM.
+The `MDTopAppBarComponent` interface represents a `md-top-app-bar` element in the DOM.
 Represents a top app bar component that extends from MDSheetComponent.

 ## Inheritance
-`MDSheetComponent`
+MDSheetComponent

+variants | Read only | Variants for different sizes of the top app bar.